Code-Institute-Submissions/Shazaiib47-sarif-ms3-cookbook_SeptResub/README.md

 To view my live project, please click on the link below.
 I hope you enjoy navigating through the great foods Tokyo has to offer!

 [View My Live Project Here!](https://sarif-ms3-cookbook.herokuapp.com/)

+# User Experience (UX) <a name="ux"></a>

+- ### Unregistered User Goals

+    - As a unregistered user, I want to be able to see a page or a button that allows me to create an account.
+    - As a unregistered user, I want to be able to notice the concept of the website easily by first glance.
+    - As a unregistered user, I want to be able to access the website from a variety of devices.

+- ### Registered User Goals

+    - As a registered user, I want to be able to edit my own recipe's if needed to.
+    - As a registered user, I want to be able to search for specific recipes within the website.
+    - As a registered user, I want to be able to get a confirmation once I have added a recipe.
+    - As a registered user, I want to be able to delete my recipes if needed to.
+    - As a registered user, I want to be able to log in using the assigned username and password.
+    - As a registered user, I want to be able to see confirmation when deleting my recipe.
+    - As a registered user, I want users to see my name under recipes to know who added the recipe.

+- ### Site Owner Goals

+    - As an Site Owner, I want to be able to create and delete categories for the website.
+    - As an Site Owner, I want to be able to do all of the above given the priveleges and permissions.
+    - As an Site Owner, I want to be able to see how many registered users are there for the website.